 davidstewart@purdue.edu

 Quantum Information Science and Technology (QIST) is the field of research that exploits the fundamental laws of quantum mechanics to achieve functionalities and performances in complexity and efficiency beyond the capabilities of classical information processing.
 The ability to understand, manipulate and control the key traits of quantum law (state superpositions, interference, entanglement, measurement) to our advantage is at the heart of QIST.
-A listing of CQT research themes with potential project areas is below:
+CQT research themes with potential project areas are listed below:

-QIST in each of these areas has at least the potential to provide a “quantum leap” in our ability to do things, and thus a primary driver for our project suggestions to our industrial partners are in those areas where there is a high potential to not only provide such a lift, but to do so in a way that has at least a potential path to realization in near-term practical systems.
+QIST in each of these areas has the potential to provide a “quantum leap” in our ability to do things.
+Our project suggestions to industrial partners are in areas where there is a high potential to provide such a lift in a way that has a potential path to realization in near-term practical systems.

 This external link provides additional information that is consistent with the intended purpose of this site.
 NSF cannot attest to the accuracy of a non-federal site.